310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 Heheh, I mean, to be fair, I was playing with girls mostly, you included…

-And the boys were way more interested in huge monsters and spaceships, so it made sense that no one showed interest.
+And the boys were way more interested in huge monsters and spaceships, sooo it made sense that no one showed interest.

 Hahaha!
 Yep, it’s as you say!
 I still love motorbikes to this day~♪